Mfest Short Story Competiton

 How do I enter the competition?

-Submit to stating ‘Name, Surname - MFest Short Story Competition’ in the subject line by June 30th 2021.
+Submit to stating ‘Name, Surname - MFest Short Story Competition’ in the subject line by 11:59pm BST on July 7th 2021.
+(Note: our previous deadline was June 30th, we have extended our deadline by 1 week.)

 Submissions should be attached as a PDF doc using a 12 pt regular font, with page numbers and, at least 1.5 spaced.